mjmsmith/fantv-to-netflix-list/README.md

 # fantv-to-netflix-queue

-Script to update a Netflix My List queue from a Fan TV watch list.
+Script to update a Netflix My List from a Fan TV watch list.

 ## Installation